WorkRoutine/OpenDevice/fs/debugfs/README.md

     Create bool or size_t value on debugfs dirent, we can directly `echo` or `cat` bool or size_t value.

+  * Debugfs_array.c

+    Create array on debugfs dirent, we can directly access array with `echo` or `cat`.

 ## Core function

   * debugfs_create_dir